Five fun facts about those busy beavers

 Beavers live in colonies consisting of mated pairs and their offspring.
 Baby beavers, called kits, are born in the spring, and they stay with their parents for about two years, helping raise the next generation of offspring before moving out of the den and finding a mate of their own.

 Beaver tails are important to their anatomy, used as a rudder to help them swim and also to help them balance while on land.
 They also communicate with their tails, which are flat and covered in scales, according to the National Zoo.

 When danger is near, an adult beaver will slap the water with its tail.
-The slap creates a loud, cannonball-like sound that both signals other beavers to the potential danger and also scares away predators, the White Oak Historical Society reports.
+The slap creates a loud, cannonball-like sound that both signals other beavers to the potential danger and also scares away predators, according to the Chattahoochee Nature Center.
 They also sometimes slap the water with their tails to be playful.

 Beaver dams can be very big

 Beavers can create aquatic environments by building dams, which are watertight structures constructed of sticks and tree limbs woven together with reeds and branches and caulked with mud.